eyesight-pgs/notes/learn-language.md

 - function to find area of a circle
 - handle divide by `0` error
 - create instance of class `A`
-- create a plain object
+- create a nested object
   ```
   {
     name: {